Nebuliser Machines

 - Bronchodilators (relievers) – the drugs used to open up your airway and provide fast effective relief.

 - Hypertonic saline solutions (medical grade saltwater solutions) – these loosen mucus in your airway and make it easier to cough up.
+We offer the SinuAir range with a high concentration of salt that can be used during nebulisation to help relieve wheezing and breathing discomfort.

 - Antibiotics – are used to treat and prevent infections.